Cape Town Docks

 The year 1858 saw some terrible weather and more than 30 ships were damaged in the harbour.
 Consequently, the insurance company Lloyds refused to cover ships that overwintered in Table Bay.

 In 1860 Prince Alfred 2nd son of Queen Victoria ceremoniously tipped the first load of stone to begin the construction of the breakwater.
 This was to create a harbour that would be safe for ships year-round.
 The breakwater was designed to protect it from the prevailing swell.
 The basin was dug out of rock and the rock was then used to construct the breakwater.
-This took 10 years to complete.
+It took 10 years to complete the project.

 Docks early 1900s Docks pre foreshore reclamation

 As the harbour became busier the dock became too small and had to be extended so the Victoria Basin was constructed adding 10 berths.
-During WW2 the basin was extended further, this work was begun in 1938 and was completed in 1945.
-This section was called Duncan Dock.
+During WW2 the basin was extended further, the work began in 1938 and was completed in 1945.
+The new section was called Duncan Dock.
 It consists of 4 berths.
-Part of this construction included the reclamation of large areas formerly underwater.
-This area is the Foreshore area of Cape Town.
+Part of this construction included the reclamation of large areas that were formerly underwater.
+This area is now called the Foreshore.
 The dock extension included a drydock (Sturrock Drydock) that could accommodate the world’s largest ships at the time.
 Robinson Dock

 Cape Town Docks in the 40s